amrangry/dev_macOS_environment_setup/SSH Setup for Business GitHub vs Personal Account.md

    SHA256:4AAAAAAhXXXXXXXXXXDyK+M/L2bbbbSs amr.elghadban@adkatech.com
    ```
 ---

+Your identification has been saved in /Users/nabarawy/.ssh/id_ed25519_business_amr_elghadban_seddiqiholding
+Your public key has been saved in /Users/nabarawy/.ssh/id_ed25519_business_amr_elghadban_seddiqiholding.pub
+The key fingerprint is:
+SHA256:C/ngW1ybCnc7LLGMJDgPobbZ1u26a/60t4762wFgNac amr.elghadban@gseddiqiholding.com

 ## Step 3: Add the SSH Key to Your Business GitHub Account
 1. Copy the new public key to your clipboard: